CsabaDu/CsabaDu.DynamicTestData/README.md

     // Change in v1.6.0:
     // 'string TestCase' property is shifted to the new
-    // 'ITestCase' interface (see later).
+    // 'ITestCaseName' interface (see later).

     object?[] ToArgs(ArgsCode argsCode);